 - The status bar displays information about the instrument and user.
-For information on specific functionality, see Instrument Status Bar on page 46. - 2 Tabs provide access to the main functional windows. - The main pane displays the details of the selected tab. - The buttons allow you to configure the plate and start the run.
+For information on specific functionality, see Instrument Status Bar on page 43. - 2 Tabs provide access to the main functional windows. - The main pane displays the details of the selected tab. - The buttons allow you to configure the plate and start the run. - The dropdown list allows you to select an Assay Protocol File (APF).